Wilmer Flores Player Props: Giants vs. Dodgers

-On Monday, Wilmer Flores (on the back of going 1-for-4 with a double and an RBI) and the San Francisco Giants face the Los Angeles Dodgers, whose starting pitcher will be Julio Urias.
-First pitch is at 9:45 PM ET.
+The San Francisco Giants and Wilmer Flores, who went 1-for-4 with a home run and an RBI last time out, take on Clayton Kershaw and the Los Angeles Dodgers at Oracle Park, Wednesday at 9:45 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Royals.
+He hit a home run while going 1-for-4 in his most recent game against the Dodgers.

 Wilmer Flores Game Info & Props vs. the Dodgers